SarahMMMLi/QutritClifford/README.md

 ![](https://github.com/SarahMMMLi/QutritClifford/blob/main/Figures/Figure1.png)

 ## Folder Structure
 Using the derived relations and the meta rules, we show that all the box relations in Appendix D are consequences of the reduced relations in Figure 1.
-We do this by first proving all single-qutrit derived relations and box relations so that we can claim we have completeness for single-qutrit Clifford circuits.
+We do this by first proving all single-qutrit box relations are consequences of the single-qutrit reduced relations.
+Then we can claim that the 7 reduced relations in Figure 45 give the single-qutrit Clifford completeness.
 We can then use this completeness as a lemma for proving results about two-qutrit circuits.
 After similarly showing completeness for two-qutrit circuits, we can then use this completeness as a lemma for proving results regarding the three-qutrit circuits.
 Hence the proofs are arranged in folders titled:

 - Single-Qutrit
 - Two-Qutrit